jackhannon/nested-comment-system/README.md

 Features include but not limited to:

-posting a comment
+ - posting a comment

-comment nesting
+ - comment nesting

-comment collapsing
+ - comment collapsing

-comment interactions such as replies and likes
+ - comment interactions such as replies and likes

+Frontend built with:

+ - React
+ - TypeScript

 Backend built with:

-MongoDB,
-Mongoose,
-Express,
-TypeScript,
-React
+ - MongoDB
+ - Mongoose
+ - Express
+ - TypeScript

 System Info: